The Platform Risk Assessment Becomes the Feed's Confession

 Article 40 requires very large platforms and search engines to provide regulators with data necessary to monitor and assess compliance.
 It also requires them, on request, to explain the design, logic, functioning, and testing of algorithmic systems, including recommender systems.
 For vetted researchers, Article 40 creates a path to data access for research on systemic risks and mitigation measures.

 The machinery became more concrete in 2025.
 On July 2, 2025, the European Commission adopted a delegated act on data access.
-The European Centre for Algorithmic Transparency says that as of October 29, 2025, the delegated act had entered into force and researchers could submit data access applications through the DSA Data Access Portal.
+On October 29, 2025, the Commission said the delegated act had entered into force and that qualified researchers could request access to previously unavailable data from very large platforms and search engines.
+As of the June 19, 2026 review date, the DSA Data Access Portal is the formal route for researchers, platforms, search engines, and Digital Services Coordinators to communicate about internal-data access requests.
 The rules require researchers to be vetted, disclose funding, show independence from commercial interests, and handle data under security, confidentiality, and privacy rules.
 They also require platforms to make data catalogues available so researchers can identify relevant datasets.

 This is not only academic convenience.
 It is institutional counterweight.
 Platforms hold the logs, models, experiments, ad delivery data, moderation data, recommendation data, and internal measurements that make public claims testable.
 Without access, researchers are left scraping fragments, studying visible outputs, or relying on platform-selected disclosures.
 With access, there is at least a formal route for independent work to ask whether the official risk story matches the system's behavior.